 TV - LCD

-LCD TVs are currently the most popular display technology.
+LCD TVs are the more basic version of LED TV and now largely replaced by this newer technology.
 They are made up of a film of crystals that twist to let through the right colour from the white backlight that sits behind them.
 This backlight was traditionally a fluorescent lamp, but now is more usually made up of energy-efficient LEDs.
 A set using these is usually known as an LED TV, although the core technology is the same as fluorescent lamp models.

 TV - LED